diogobaltazar/demos/it/de.md

     + fault-recovery by recalculating through the lineage graph should data be missing/corrupted/node crash dataframe.distributed.system
 + tabular schema API on top of RDD
++ domain specific language API for manipulations
++ with tabular schema: ++performance
++ untyped: collection of Row objects, untyped JVM objects dataset.distributed.system
++ tabular schema API on top of RDD
++ domain specific language API for manipulations
-+ with tabular schema: ++performance sparksql.spark.distributed.system
++ with tabular schema: ++performance
++ typed: collection of typed-Row objects, typed JVM objects, where the types are declared in a Java/Scala class
++ datasets are not available for PySpark/RSpark because they have **no compile-time type-safety** sparksql.spark.distributed.system
-    + structured data processing: pyspark, etc. graphx.spark.distributed.system
+    + structured data processing: pyspark, etc. compile-time-type-safety graphx.spark.distributed.system
     + graph data processing
 storage.IaaS.models.infrastructure.azure.cloud